awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 `Specify`
 Choose this option to specify a password in `adminPassword`\.
 If the password does not meet the system requirements, a random password is generated instead\.
 The password is stored in `LaunchConfig.json` as clear text and is deleted after Sysprep sets the administrator password\.
 EC2Launch encrypts the password using the user's key\.
 `DoNothing`
 Choose this option if you specified a password in the `unattend.xml` file\.
-If you choose this option and don't specify a password in `unattend.xml`, the system uses the password of the parent AMI\.
+If you don't run sysprep and don't specify a password in `unattend.xml`, the system uses the password of the parent AMI\.

-1. In Windows PowerShell, run the following command so that the system schedules the script to run as a Windows Scheduled Task\.
+1. In Windows PowerShell, run the following command to schedule the script to run as a Windows Scheduled Task\.
 The script runs one time during the next boot and then disables these tasks from running again\.

    ```
    C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts\InitializeInstance.ps1 -Schedule